LDSSA/heroku-model-deploy/README.md

 #### Connect to database

 `DB = SqliteDatabase('predictions.db')`

-Create a sqlite databse that will be stored in a file called `predictions.db`
+Create a sqlite databse that will be stored in a file called `predictions.db`.
+This may seem trivial right now, but soon enough you will see that changing out this line of code for one other will result in a lot of value for the effort.

 #### Define the data model